kathysledge/smig/docs/schema-reference/tables.md

 ## What is a table?

-A table is a collection of records with a shared structure.
+If you're coming from SQL databases, a table in SurrealDB works similarly—it's a collection of records with a shared structure.
+The difference is that SurrealDB tables can also participate in graph relationships and have flexible schema options.

 In a blog application, you might have:

 - A `user` table (people who can log in)
 - A `post` table (blog posts)